mvysny/photocloud-frame-slideshow/docs/faq.md

 If you've previously used Google Drive, please remove the Google Drive stream and add the Google Photos stream.

+There have been reports that PhotoCloud only shows photos attached to an album - please see the [issue 164](https://github.com/mvysny/photocloud-frame-slideshow/issues/164) for more details.

 ## Adding more Streams

 Open the main screen and touch the lower big white plus button.
 You will be able to add additional streams.